LastPass Review: Quick Expert Summary

 I added several weak and duplicate passwords to my LastPass vault — and the security score feature identified all of them.
 To increase my security score, LastPass gave me the option to launch the sites where weak passwords had been found and change them manually.

 LastPass uses Enzoic’s database for its dark web monitoring, which checks to see if any of the stored emails in a vault have been leaked on the dark web.
 During my tests, LastPass alerted me that one of my online accounts had been compromised in a data breach, and it also informed me which data was leaked (email, password, phone number, and name).
 I could then manually change the password for the compromised account.
-While LastPass’s dark web monitoring is not quite as in-depth as Dashlane’s, it’s still pretty good (and other competitors like Enpass don’t have dark web monitoring at all).
+While LastPass’s dark web monitoring is not quite as in-depth as Dashlane’s, it’s still pretty good.
+It’s also great that you get access to this feature even if you’re using the free version of LastPass.

 Overall, I really like LastPass’s Security Dashboard — it made it very easy for me to monitor how good my overall password security practices were and quickly make any changes if necessary.
 During my tests, LastPass identified all of my weak passwords, and it also alerted me that one of my test emails was involved in a data breach.
 While LastPass’s Security Dashboard isn’t a unique feature, it’s much more intuitive and easier to use than most competitors.